lvgl/lvgl/docs/porting/display.md

 ## Further reading

-See [lv_port_disp_template.c](https://github.com/lvgl/lvgl/blob/master/examples/porting/lv_port_disp_template.c) for a template for your own driver.
+- [lv_port_disp_template.c](https://github.com/lvgl/lvgl/blob/master/examples/porting/lv_port_disp_template.c) for a template for your own driver.

-Check out the [Drawing](/overview/drawing) section to learn more about how rendering works in LVGL.
+- [Drawing](/overview/drawing) to learn more about how rendering works in LVGL.
+- [Display features](/overview/display) to learn more about higher level display features.

 ## API